Get refreshing sleep in perimenopause

 Phytoestrogen foods can also be a helpful inclusion in your diet.
 These include tofu, tempeh, linseeds, alfalfa sprouts.

 Regularly breaking a sweat is healthy; however, too much intense training can create a stress response and unbalance hormones.
-Every woman will respond a little differently here, but my general advice is to limit intense exercise to around two sessions per week making the remainder of your activities low impact (yoga, swimming or gentle walking).
+Every woman will respond a little differently here.
+My advice is to limit intense exercise to around two sessions per week.
+Make the remainder of your activities low impact (yoga, swimming or gentle walking).

 Magnesium is THE mineral for sleep.
 It relaxes muscles, supports melatonin and GABA and reduces the impact of cortisol.